 Winters in the HMA are typically mild, but summers can be dangerous, with temperatures exceeding 125 degrees.
 Wild burros share this habitat with desert bighorn sheep and desert mule deer.
 Other animals living in the HMA are desert tortoises, rattlesnakes, and a variety of birds and lizards.
 History: Wild burros were likely introduced into this area in the mid-1800s.
 As mining booms went bust and alternate transportation became available, the wild burros were left to fend for themselves.
 Wild horses have a more recent history.
 These animals probably escaped or were released from ranches when the river was channeled in the 1940s.
 There are several Appaloosa studs thriving in the Arizona portion of the HMA, contributing to the color diversity of the herd.
 In fact, this line may be a continuation from the first-ever Appaloosa stud in the area.

-Burros (Equus asinus) evolved in the harsh deserts of North Africa and are very well adapted to a dry desert environment.
+Burros evolved in the harsh deserts of North Africa and are well adapted to the dry desert environment.
 Left alone in this remote region with few natural predators, the wild burro population flourished.
-Today the population of burros is about 300.
-The burros in this area are typically grey in color and are fairly fine boned.
-They average about 350 to 400 pounds and 40 inches (10 hands) in height.
-During the summer months, the burros are concentrated along the Colorado River, or other permanent water source.
-In late fall or early winter, depending upon rainfall, they disperse throughout the HMA.
-They begin their movement back to the river about May or June as the temperatures rise and the Mesquite beans mature.
+Today, the burro population in the HMA is about 500.
+The burros found here are typically gray and are fine boned.
+They average about 400 pounds and 40 inches in height.
+During the summer months, the burros congregate along the Colorado River or other water sources.
+In late fall and early winter, depending upon rainfall, the burros disperse across the HMA.
+They begin their move back to the river in May or early June when temperatures rise and the mesquite beans ripen.
 The wild horses remain near a permanent water source year round.
-There are approximately 130 wild horses the HMA.
+There are about 240 wild horses within the HMA.